-We'll start off this article by explaining the different types of hiking pants available, how to size and fit them correctly, and then highlight various features, such as materials or water resistance, which you'll want to consider when purchasing your next pair.
+We'll start by explaining the different types of hiking pants available and how to size and fit them correctly.
+Then we'll highlight various features, such as materials or water resistance, which you'll want to consider when purchasing your next pair.

 Types of Hiking Pants

-There are three main styles of pants for hiking: ones that function only as long pants, ones that can also roll up to a crop or capri length, and ones that have removable legs and convert into shorts.
-Of course, there are many other options out there that you can hike in, such as leggings, capris, shorts, skorts, etc., but for the sake of this review, we will focus on these three technical designs and their best uses.
+There are four main hiking pant styles — traditional long pants, leggings, roll-up pants that morph into a crop or capri length, and pants with removable legs that convert into shorts.
+Of course, there are many other options, like actual capris, shorts, skorts, and skirts.
+For the sake of this review, we focus on these four technical designs and their best uses.

 Sizing and Fit

-Finding the right rise of the waist for your body is also important.
-Whether you prefer low, mid or high-waisted pants the rest of the time, when it comes to hiking pants there is a sweet spot in the middle.
-If your hiking pants ride too low, your hip belt might push them down; too high and the extra material can bunch up under the waistband, causing pressure spots and leaving you uncomfortable.
-With a mid-rise pant that sits at the hips, there will be some overlap of the hip belt and pant waist, which helps keep them in place but hopefully avoids too much going on around your hipbones.
+Finding the right rise is also essential.
+Whether you prefer low, mid, or high-waisted pants the rest of the time, when it comes to hiking pants, there is a sweet spot in the middle.
+If your hiking pants ride too low, your backpack's hip belt might push them down, too high and the extra material can bunch up under the waistband, causing pressure spots and leaving you uncomfortable or in pain.
+With a mid-rise pant that sits at the hips, there is some overlap between the hip belt and pant waist, which helps keep them in place should avoid too much friction on your hipbones.

-The length of the pant/inseams is another critical aspect of sizing and fit.
+The pant's inseam length is another critical aspect of sizing and fit.
 Pants that drag on the ground will eventually drag your enjoyment level down too.
-Ones that are too short won't provide the coverage you need from sun, rain, or ticks.
-Most manufacturers offer a range of inseam lengths these days, so if you are taller or shorter than average (most pants are sized to fit women between 5'4 and 5'6 inches tall), then look for models that come in Tall or Short inseam lengths.
-Finally, when it comes to the waist, keep in mind that most models will stretch out a bit over the course of a day.
-An internal drawstring is an excellent alternative to wearing a belt, and we prefer to buy hiking pants that have them.
+They will also rip easier.
+Those that are too short won't provide the coverage you need from sun, rain, or ticks.
+Luckily, most manufacturers offer a range of inseam lengths these days.
+If you are taller or shorter than average (most pants fit women between 5'4 and 5'6 inches tall), look for models that come in tall or short inseam lengths.

 Features to Consider